CITF-Malaysia/citf-public/CONTRIB.md

 # Share your work!

-_Share and flex work which builds on our data!
-Submit a pull request to add to this list.
-Preferably with a link to your repo, in the spirit of open-sourcing, but this is not a requirement._
+_Flex work which builds on our data - submit a pull request to add to this list.
+Preferably with a link to your repo, but this is not a requirement._

 1) [[Git repo]](https://github.com/aminhusni/project_kururugi_offline)
 [[Live Version]](https://kururugi.blob.core.windows.net/kururugi/index.html)